Vojtěch Hadaščok: Club career

 Hadaščok arrived at Liberec in February 2011 and made his league debut against Jablonec on 27 February 2011.
+He won the Czech First League with Liberec in the 2011–12 season.
 He made his debut in the UEFA Champions League on the 17 July 2012 against FC Shakhter Karagandy.
-He scored in the 23rd minute.
+He scored the only goal of the game in the 23rd minute.